Thesis committees

 One week before the interview with your committee, you need to submit the following documents:

-• the status of your research work (5 pages max).
-To write the document, you can use the following outline:
+- the document describing the status of your research work (5 pages max).
+To write this document, you can use the following outline:

 This document allows you to provide additional information on how your thesis is moving forward; it is not submitted to your thesis supervisor.